Become a master of user reviews,

 3.7 Responsibility for claims in user reviews

-3.8 Real picture of users’ assessments
+3.8 Realistic presentation of user assessments

 3.9 Reviews written against payment or reward